D-side/ftl_font/readme.md

 # FTL 1.6 Font manipulation tools

-This is a toolset for dissecting fonts from [FTL: Faster Than Light](https://subsetgames.com/ftl.html) version 1.6.
+This is a toolset for adding and replacing characters in fonts from [FTL: Faster Than Light](https://subsetgames.com/ftl.html) version 1.6.

 The initial intended goal for this project is to add cyrillic symbols to these fonts, but if you find other uses for these tools, go ahead!